adafruit/Adafruit_WICED_Arduino/tools/pycert/certificates/README.md

 The following root CAs are no included in the default WICED list, but are provided here pre-compiled into .h format for convenience sake:

-## WICED Default Root CAs
+## Feather Combined Default Root CAs

 **Filename**: featherdefaults

 This file contains the default root CAs that are pre-flashed in FeatherLib.
-It includes the following root CAs:
+It includes the following entries:

 - AddTrust External Root
 - Baltimore CybertTrust Root